 My Square Dancing Involvement

 The photo is yours truly at the Shreveport, Louisiana Hamfest in 2016.
 Ham Radio is one of my other hobbies...for more information on that, click here.
 I was involved in square dancing before ham radio...but there are "dancing hams".
 In fact, having my ham radio license, helped me save the life of our shuttle bus driver at one of the National Square Dance Conventions years ago.
-My actual callsign is WX4QZ, but the callsign in the photo reflects the email address on the website.
+My actual callsign is WX4QZ, but the callsign in the photo reflects my personal address.
+For correspondence related to The Modern Square, or to the ASSSDF, please use the email address at the bottom of this page.

 My first exposure to what I thought was square dancing was back in elementary school over 50 years ago.
 It was part of the physical education class, and you had the same sex dancing together (boy-boy, girl-girl).
 When former caller, the late Craig Fletcher did a demo at an elementary school several years ago, this boy didn't want to dance with a girl.
 To him, she was poison, and full of "cooties" (grin!).

 I was in for a shock the first night I got into class, in August, 1985, with the Maverick Mixers of Little Rock.
 My late parents, J.D. and Betty Stout, had gotten into the hobby 2 1/2 years before I did...and I regret that I didn't get into the hobby sooner.
 Anyway, the first night of lessons, all these women I didn't know (single and married) were giving me yellowrocks (hugs) -- and I thought to myself "What have I gotten myself into??!!".
-But, after graduation in December, 1985, it was like Next, please!!".
+But, after graduation in December, 1985, it was like Next, please!!"
+(I got to like the hugs (LOL!!)).

 Over a year later, I wanted to learn Advanced dancing, so I joined the former Jo-Car Squares club, named for the late caller Joe Borengasser, and his late first wife, Carol.
 Joe had told me that "you need to have danced Plus for a full year (which is what the Maverick Mixers danced), or know your moves like the back of your hand, or you'll never survive Advanced"....he was right.
 Sadly, with many changes over the years, I would have to go back through lessons to dance that level again.
 Yet, as the late caller J.D.
 Kerr noted, "I don't need Plus, Advanced, and Challenge to call a good dance"...and he did with just "Definition Mainstream".